uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         observations.

     Ratio feature
-        A :term:`continuous feature` with defined operations of equality, comparison, addition, subtraction, multiplication, and division.
+        A :term:`Continuous feature` with defined operations of equality, comparison, addition, subtraction, multiplication, and division.
         Zero value element means the absence of any value.